MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 ### Navigation

-In DataKnot queries, `It` means "use the current input".
-The dotted notation lets one navigate the hierarchy.
+In DataKnot queries, `It` means "the current input".
+The dotted notation lets one navigate a hierarchical dataset.
 Let's continue our dataset exploration by listing employee names.

     chicago[It.department.employee.name]